pubuyun/Notes/Biology/Biological molecules.md

 > [!Vitamin C]
 > Reagent used: DCPIP Solution
-> Add food juice into DCPIIP
+> Add food juice into DCPIP
 > *Transparent* for Positive and *blue* for Negative
 >
 > This reaction is a redox reaction: vitamin C (ascorbic acid) is oxidized to [dehydroascorbic acid](https://en.wikipedia.org/wiki/Dehydroascorbic_acid "Dehydroascorbic acid"), and DCPIP is reduced to the colorless compound DCPIPH2